Chinese character components are usually placed in predictable ways. If you remember the components, you can often write the character.

 There are also a few cases where three characters can be formed with the same building blocks arranged differently:

-This list started with my own observations over a few years and have then been expanded by helpful people in the comment section (thanks to Andy and Els)!
-If you have found more examples, please add them!
+This list started with my own observations over a few years and was then expanded by helpful people in the comment section (thanks to Andy and Els).
+If you have found more examples, please leave a comment.

 10 comments